henpatsi/supercell_challenge/UPDATES.md

  - player now takes damage and only dies at 0 hp
  - vampires stop at player edge
  - vampires no longer take damage if weapon is not active
+ - random level vampire spawns for more variance

 ### Credits